kubedb/docs/docs/guides/redis/concepts/redis.md

 #### spec.podTemplate.spec.nodeSelector

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

+#### spec.podTemplate.spec.containers

+The `spec.podTemplate.spec.containers` can be used to provide the list containers and their configurations for to the database pod. some of the fields are described below,

+##### spec.podTemplate.spec.containers[].name
+The `spec.podTemplate.spec.containers[].name` field used to specify the name of the container specified as a DNS_LABEL.
+Each container in a pod must have a unique name (DNS_LABEL).
+Cannot be updated.

+##### spec.podTemplate.spec.containers[].args
+`spec.podTemplate.spec.containers[].args` is an optional field.
+This can be used to provide additional arguments to database installation.

+##### spec.podTemplate.spec.containers[].env

+`spec.podTemplate.spec.containers[].env` is an optional field that specifies the environment variables to pass to the Redis containers.

+##### spec.podTemplate.spec.containers[].resources

+`spec.podTemplate.spec.containers[].resources` is an optional field.
+This can be used to request compute resources required by containers of the database pods.
+To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

 #### spec.podTemplate.spec.serviceAccountName